klahrich/chiefhustler/content/diary/aimia-ec-2021Q3.md

 As of June 30, 2020 Chris pegged the value of Aimia’s indicative net asset value at C$7.87 per share.

-_Comment: I like Chris overall.
-He strikes me as a patient and intelligent investor._

 ## Conclusion

-I like the setup here.
-Not a slam dunk, but it looks decent.
-I like the potential of TRADE X.
+I'm not sure about Kognitiv, and although I like the potential of TRADE X, can't say that investment was cheap.

+Aimia just [reinvested $10M](https://www.newswire.ca/news-releases/kognitiv-announces-48-5-million-in-financing-834795332.html) in Kognitiv, and not everyone like to hear that:

+{{<tweet 1488914455266316289>}}

-I won't be jumping in just yet, I'd like to keep following the company though.
-I bought CA$500 worth of shares just to stay in the loop.
+I won't be jumping in just yet.
+I'd like to keep following the company though.

 ## Links